martysama0134/how-to-mt2-patcher/README.md

 1. inside `web/metin2torrent_gfl.config.xml` edit `new_patcher_crc32` with the crc32 of the new autopatcher
 1. upload the new autopatcher as `metin2launch.bin`

-### BONUS1 - HOW TO INSTALL APACHE AND RUN ON FREEBSD
+### BONUS1 - HOW TO INSTALL APACHE AND RUN IT ON FREEBSD
 ```sh
 # install apache
 $ pkg install apache24